 But what am I missing?
 Oh yeah … cheap flights!

-Montreal is an underrated international gateway itself.
+Montréal is an underrated international gateway itself.
 It has a big network of nonstop flights in and out of the United States, too.
-Just look at this long list of nonstop flights we sent out on our last Montréal deal.
-This nonstop fare from New York City-LaGuardia (LGA) is a great example.

 While you're looking at trips to French Canada, you might as well get the full Québecois experience with a trip to Québec City (YQB).
 It's an ultra-charming, smaller Canadian city dripping with culture.
 It's highlighted by this stunning Fairmont Le Chateau Frontenac (pictured below), a UNESCO World Heritage Site in the center of the city overlooking the St. Lawrence River.